 Here are a few examples of consultation fees in Australia.

-- Consultation with a general practitioner: Between 70 and 100 AUD *
+- Consultation with a general practitioner: Between 90 and 120 AUD (Rates vary by city and medical practice)

 - Hospitalisation: More than 1000 AUD per day *